alexandergerber/courses-tsa/chapter1.md

 # Split the series in two parts

-# plot the 2 time series
+# Plot the 2 time series
 par(mfrow = c(1,2)) # this puts the follwing plots next to each other

 ```